Get all vaccines on time.

 Who should get the rotavirus vaccine?

-The rotavirus vaccine is recommended for all babies.
-The vaccine is given as a series of 2 doses.
-The first dose is given at 2 months of age, and the second at 4 months.
+The rotavirus vaccine is given to babies starting at 2 months of age.
+It is given as a series of 3 doses.
+The first dose is given at 2 months of age, the second at 4 months and the third at 6 months.
 The rotavirus vaccine is given at the same time as other childhood immunizations.

 |Rotavirus Vaccine||Child's Age at Immunization|